 In hospital settings, measuring blood glucose levels typically involves drinking a drink containing glucose to draw blood and measure blood sugar levels.
 With the ability to monitor the lack of stability in the increase and decrease of blood glucose levels, users will have the chance of improving their diets.

 Apple has allegedly acquired patents for technology related to blood glucose levels; hence it’s said to be “focusing on securing reliability and stability before commercializing the technology.”
 According to rumors, it seems the Apple watch glucose monitor has been something the company has been considering for a while.
 A team of biomedical engineers, as well as consultants, was created by Apple in 2017.
-It was meant to work exclusively on non-invasive sensors for blood sugar levels monitoring.
+It was meant to work exclusively on non-invasive sensors for blood sugar level monitoring.

 FDA approval: a lengthy but critical path